-An ideal startup consultant is a failed past founder.
+Surprisingly, but an ideal startup consultant would be a failed past founder.
 Sounds quite paradoxical, right?
 How someone who did not succeed in their own venture can produce valid pieces of advice for another startup?
 It turns out they can!

 All of the above is actually good news.
-It means that there exists a large (and growing) segment of past founders who are not necessary some dumb incompetent wishy-washy losers, but rather normal guys, smart and ambitious – just like you.
+Failure is normal in the world of startups.
+It means that there exists a large (and growing) segment of past founders who are not necessary some dumb incompetent wishy-washy losers, but rather normal guys, smart and ambitious — just like you.
 The only difference is that they may have less money and much more experience.

 Here are three simple steps which will help you pick the right people.
 LinkedIn profiles, though a useful basic reference, seldom provide a full picture.
 Some founders even consider that the unsuccessful projects are not worth recording at all.
 That’s why the key source of information for you is a personal meeting or at least a Skype call.
 Believe me: it is well worth the time.

 1. Look for the external evidence of their expertise.
 Any startup consultant must have a blog.
-A good one publishes there regularly – and his/her posts have three qualities:
+A good one publishes there regularly — and his/her posts have the following three qualities: